Shirley Johnson

-Shirley Johnson (December 14, 1937 – January 14, 2021) was a Michigan legislator.
+Shirley Johnson (December 14, 1937 – January 14, 2021) was an American politician who was a member of the Michigan Senate from 1999 to 2006.

-Early life
+Early life and education

 Johnson was born on December 14, 1937.

-Education

-Johnson attended Oakland Community College and Wayne State University, and graduated from Michigan State University.
+She attended Oakland Community College and Wayne State University, and graduated from Michigan State University.

 Career

 On November 4, 1980, Johnson was elected to the Michigan House of Representatives where she represented the 68th district from January 14, 1981, to 1992.
 On November 3, 1992, Johnson was again elected to the Michigan House of Representatives where she represented the 41st district from January 13, 1993, to 1998.
 On March 16, 1999, Johnson was elected to the Michigan Senate in a special election after the resignation of Mike Bouchard.
-In the state senate, she represented the 13th district and served from March 23, 1999, to 2004.
+In the state senate, she represented the 13th district and served from March 23, 1999, to 2006.
 Johnson left the Republican Party after leaving the Michigan Legislature.

 Personal life

 Johnson married Cliff in 1957.
 Together they had two children.
 Johnson was a Presbyterian.